browserengineering/book/book/accessibility.md

 ```

 All of this activation code is copied from the `click` method on
+`Tab`s.
+Note that hitting `Enter` when focused on a text entry clears
+the text entry; in most browsers, it submits the containing form
+instead.
+That quirk is a workaround for our browser [not
+implementing][clear-input] the `Backspace` key.

+[clear-input]: forms.html#interacting-with-widgets

-`Tab`s, which can now be rewritten to call `activate_element`
+The `click` method can now be rewritten to call `activate_element`
-directly.
-Code is also needed in `keypress` to activate if needed:
+directly:

 ``` {.python}
 class Tab: